equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

         gpuCount: 2
 ```

-When a component should run on a Kubernetes node with a GPU card on it, this can be specified in the `gpu` key of the `node` section.
+When a component should run on a Kubernetes node with a GPU card on it, this need to be specified in the `gpu` key of the `node` section.

 ```yaml
   node: